simirian/nvim-manager/README.md

   --- List of other workspaaces that this one will activate.
   --- @type string[]
   implies = { "workspace name" },

+  --- Should the listed language servers automatically be set up by `lsp_setup`?
+  --- Defaults to true, set to false to disable this feature
+  --- @type boolean
+  setup_lsp = true,

   --- List of lsp servers to configure and install.
   --- @type { string: table }